 A. Determination of Evidence: If an investigation is warranted, OEO will determine what evidence will be needed to determine whether the allegation(s) is supported, including relevant documents, witnesses to interview, and/or other evidence.

-B. Advisor/Support Person: Both the Complainant and the Respondent may bring an advisor or a support person to accompany them to meetings with OEO throughout the However, the Complainant(s) and the Respondent(s) are responsible for presenting their own information throughout the OEO process.
+B. Advisor/Support Person: Both the Complainant and the Respondent may bring an advisor or a support person to accompany them to meetings with OEO throughout the process.
+However, the Complainant(s) and the Respondent(s) are responsible for presenting their own information throughout the OEO process.

 C. Investigation Timeline: OEO seeks to balance the need to promptly complete investigations after receipt of a complaint with the need to conduct a thorough investigation.
 Generally, OEO will complete the information gathering portion of an investigation within 60 days, and will issue relevant reports to the parties involved in an investigation within 30 days of completing the information gathering portion.
 The length of an individual investigation varies depending on, but not limited to, the number of witnesses to be interviewed, the extent of documentation to be reviewed, the type of alleged conduct, and length of time over which the alleged conduct has occurred.
 As needed, OEO will provide written notice to parties when the timeline for an investigation is changed.

 D. Investigation Steps.
 Generally, OEO will take the following steps in its investigation(s):

-- Interview the Complainant(s), the Respondent(s), and witnesses whom OEO determines may have relevant Interviews will be conducted in person when practicable.
+- Interview the Complainant(s), the Respondent(s), and witnesses whom OEO determines may have relevant information.
+Interviews will be conducted in person when practicable.
 Audio and/or video recording of interviews will generally not be allowed.
 In matters involving more than one potential complainant, OEO will usually seek to conduct initial intake interviews with each complainant, individually.

-- Request written statements when they may be helpful to the Complaints are not required to be submitted in writing; however, Complainant(s), Respondent(s), and any witnesses may submit written statements if they so choose.
+- Request written statements when they may be helpful to the investigation.
+Complaints are not required to be submitted in writing; however, Complainant(s), Respondent(s), and any witnesses may submit written statements if they so choose.

 - Obtain all reasonably available relevant documentation, which may include, but is not limited to, WSU records, email and text messages, social media messages and postings, correspondence, computer files, and notes.